Gor-Julhakyan/TreeApp/README.md

-# TreeApp
+# README #

-TreeApp / test
+Application which shows data in tree mode

+Created in Isomerphic JS / SmartClient SDK